-The Company has entered into lot option purchase agreements with unrelated parties to acquire lots for the construction of homes.
-Under these agreements, the Company has paid deposits, which in many cases are non-refundable, in consideration for the right, but not the obligation, to purchase land or lots at a future point in time with predetermined terms.
+We enter into lot option purchase agreements with unrelated parties to acquire lots for the construction of homes.
+Under these agreements, we have paid deposits, which in many cases are non-refundable, in consideration for the right, but not the obligation, to purchase land or lots at a future point in time with predetermined terms.
 Lot option and escrow deposits are included in prepaid expenses and other assets on the consolidated balance sheet.